 The following guide offers a detailed explanation of a Frozen Shoulder, along with key information you should know when receiving treatment.
 Due to its long term nature, it is important to receive sound early advice and appropriate exercise prescription to minimise your pain and shoulder dysfunction.

-Move Physiotherapy Fremantle are your experts in treating shoulder pain.
-We offer 40 minute initial consultations to comprehensively assess your shoulder pain, provide a detailed diagnosis and comprehensive treatment plan.
-You can follow the link here or at the top of the page to book your appointment online today.
-Same day appointments are often available.
+Move Physiotherapy are your experts in treating shoulder pain.
+We offer longer consultations to comprehensively assess your shoulder pain, provide a detailed diagnosis and comprehensive treatment plan.